 Dual-Diagnosis with Co-occurring Disorders

-When an individual is diagnosed with a mental disorder or a substance abuse disorder, there is a likely chance that the one identified is also causing a co-occurring situation.
-This means that their mental disorder is enabling their substance abuse disorder or vice-versa.
-When this occurs, licensed physicians dual-diagnose the patient and put them on a recovery plan that treats both disorders at the same time.
+When an individual is diagnosed with a mental health disorder or a substance use disorder, there is a likely chance that the one identified is also causing a co-occurring situation.
+This means that their mental disorder is enabling their substance use disorder or vice-versa.
+When this occurs, licensed physicians dual-diagnose the patient, putting them on a recovery plan that treats both disorders at the same time.

-Medication is usually required during the treatment process, and it is possible for a recovering addict to become addicted to their medication if they’ve been diagnosed with a mental disorder, as well.
-Because of this, the Xanax and Ativan dosages, which are often used to treat mental disorders, are closely monitored in order to prevent the individual from relapsing.
+Medication is usually necessary during the treatment process.
+But, it is possible for a recovering individual to become addicted to their medication if they’ve been diagnosed with a mental disorder, as well.
+Because of this, the Xanax and Ativan doses, which are often used to treat mental disorders, are closely monitored in order to prevent the individual from relapsing.